eltingkp/CS361_Partner_Microservice/README.md

 # Installation

-Install modules as you normally would on your IDE
+Install modules as you normally would in your IDE.

 # How to programmatically REQUEST data

-- create socket
+- Create a socket
-- connect to server
+- Connect to server
-- create python object which is a key value pair. the key is "data" and the value is an api url
+- Create Python object which is a single key value pair.
+The key is `data` and the value is an API URL.
- - convert python object to json string
+- Convert Python object to JSON string
- - send json string to server in bytes
+- Send JSON string to server in bytes

 example:
 ```py